PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/Inquisition.md

 * +5 Int or Wp
 * You Gain Peer(Deathwatch, Any 1), Lore: Common(Any 2), Lore: Scolastic (Any 1), Lore: Forbidden(Any 1)
-* Pick 7 of the following:
+* Pick 7 of the following: Skill(Any) x 7, Skill +10 (Any) x 7, Pistol Weapon Training(Any) x 4, Melee Weapon Training(Any) x 4, Exotic Weapon Training(Any) x 2, Forsight, Infused Knowledge.
-* Once per round you can ...
+* Equipment:
+  * Your your inquisitorial uniform counts as a suit of carapace (6AC all)
+  * You can choose 2 pistol, melee or exotic weapon.
+These may be astartes weapons.
+  * You may choose any 1 grenade.
+  * You may choose any 2 from the following list:
+    * Weapon Upgrade
+    * Wargear
+    * Tools
+    * Cybernetics
+* Once per game you may count as having any 1 skill or talent for the sake of a single test.
-* You may spend a fate point to ...
+* You may spend a fate point to automatically succeed an interogation test with number of degrees of success equal to his Willpower Bonus.
+At the GM's discression his may be used to interogate characters that would not normally be allowed to be interogated.

 Characteristics:
 |      |  +5  |  +10 |  +15 |  +20 |